 - By terminating him/her without any notice or warning letter.

-If you believe that your rights have been violated, contact our law firm.
+If you believe that your rights have been violated, contact our lawyers.
 We have the best Military employment lawyers.

 Failure To Re-employ